 It is all the things I wanted and needed in a granola bar recipe.
 They are simple to make, and absolutely delicious!
 I’ve been living off of them pretty much exclusively for the past 2 weeks.

 The base recipe is super simple, and you can add any mix ins that you want.
 The other really cool thing is that you cam either make chewy -or- crispy granola bars.
-Rhonda is my granola bar recipe hero.
+Rhonda and Suzy are my granola bar recipe heroes.

 Let’s whip up a batch, shall we?